mkouhpayeh/code-wiki/docs/backend/csharp/applicationsetting.md

 ```

 > [!CAUTION]
-> Run the PowerShell as Administrator
+> Run the PowerShell as Administrator.
+>
 > Restart the IDE after setting the **Environment** values

 ## Set appsettings.json